MOTOROLA

 POWER SUPPLIES:

 The power supplies were available in vibrator, dynamotor and AC Utility (desktop base station.)
-The dynamotor power supply was used on the highest power models as apparently the vibrator design was not up to the task.
-The lower power models ( FMTRU-41V, FMTRU-40V for example, were vibrator powered.)
+The dynamotor power supply was used on the highest power models, as apparently the vibrator design was not up to the task at the time.
+The lower power models ( FMTRU-41V, FMTRU-40V for example, were all vibrator powered.)

 Research Line heads: